brookepolak/movierexer/README.md

 movie recommendations from our GNN trained on user movie ratings.

-BETA VERSION: we only have the parser done... actual reccomendations coming soon :)
+BETA VERSION: we only have the parser done... actual recommendations coming soon :)